 The nucleus may be described as the largest organelle of a cell.
 The nucleus is itself surrounded by a double membrane (nuclear envelope) and contains genetic information (genes) making it the control center of a cell.
 As such, it controls such activities cell metabolism and reproduction.

-The cytoplasm is the fluid matrix (jelly-like) found inside the cell (but it is outside the nucleus).
+The cytoplasm is the fluid matrix (jelly-like) found inside the cell (outside the nucleus).
 Various types of organelles and minerals (salts) are suspended in this constantly streaming fluid.
 Apart from containing all the cell organelles, the cytoplasm also helps maintain the shape of a cell.

 Lysosomes - These are sac-like structures that are surrounded by a membrane (a single membrane).
 Lysosomes contain digestive enzymes, which are responsible for breaking down proteins, lipids and nucleic acids.
 In addition, lysosomes are also involved in the removal of waste molecules as well as recycling of molecular subunits.